-- A mulch that has not been colored artificially.
+- A mulch that has not been colored artificially

-- A mulch dyed brown.
+- A mulch dyed brown

 Seeing Red: Who Knew Mulch Could Be Controversial?

 But for those who want a showy mulch (and possess neither the time nor the inclination to shop around for the perfect natural solution), this weathering presents a problem.
 Enter colored mulch.
 Colored mulch is widely available in three colors (others may be available at establishments that specialize in the product):

-The brown colored mulch can be considered something of a compromise, since it is not as "in your face" as the red colored mulch.
-But since the brown color is dyed in, the elements will not rob you of it so quickly (of course, it, too, will eventually fade).
+The brown-colored mulch can be considered something of a compromise since it is not as "in your face" as the red-colored mulch.
+But since the brown color is dyed in, the elements will not rob you of it so quickly (of course, it, too will eventually fade).
 The black-colored mulch is also relatively widely admired.

 Opinions about colored mulch (especially the red) vary greatly.
 Some despise its unnatural appearance as garish and may even be disdainful of those who use it (something to keep in mind if you give a hoot about what the neighbors may think).
 Others, while they do not love it and generally would tend not to use it, do allow for exceptions.
 Still others are wholeheartedly in favor of it, valuing the vibrancy it adds to your landscaping.